cardillan/LaunchPads/README.md

 # MlogAssertions

-Provides custom mlog instructions for enhanced runtime checks in Mindustry Logic.
+Provides custom mlog instructions for launch pads/landing pads.

+The mod is still under development.
+The precise specification of instructions may still change.